 Cass Regional’s role in the program includes funding for the cost of the ImPACT software and support from a team of Cass Regional medical professionals for participating schools.

 The Cass Regional Concussion Management Team includes Samuel Brewster, MD; physical therapist John Hoffman, PT; and Impact Education Coordinator and Speech Language Pathologist Nora Dahman, MS, CCC-SLP.
-Dr. Damon Travis of Harrisonville Family Medicine, Inc., also serves on the team.
+Damon Travis, DO, of Harrisonville Family Medicine, Inc., also serves on the team.

 Implementation of the ImPACT program at the school level begins with education on concussions for athletes, parents, coaches, trainers and teachers.
 Prior to the start of the athletic season, student athletes take a supervised, computerized test that will serve as the baseline neurocognitive assessment for each athlete.
 The test, which is designed as a video game, measures attention span, working memory, sustained and selective attention time, response variability, non-verbal problem solving and reaction time.

 Following a suspected concussion during play, the student athlete is immediately removed from the activity.
 He or she is then referred by the athletic trainer or coach to a physician with training in evaluating concussions.
 At that time, the physician may order a brain imaging test if she or he feels more information is necessary.
 The physician may also consult with other medical professionals, including a concussion specialist and/or rehabilitation specialist, as required.